 We understand that we are only effective if our team takes on the challenge of owning and developing the idea which the founders have created.

 We are an holocracy so our structure is flat and informal, creative and different.
 It demands a lot but gives each person the complete power to innovate and create.

-We value your motivation, skills, and passion more than your academic qualifications.
-We have no ideal person but we value the following qualities:
+We value motivation, skills, and passion more than academic qualifications.

-- Global awareness
+- Global awareness.

 ……and most importantly the desire to continually learn, improve, do your best and enjoy overcoming problems.

 If you like the sound of this culture, contact us and we will be very happy to hear why you would like to help us.
 But remember to read everything on this site, including the research and all our posts, as we expect you to understand what we are before you contact us!
 OK?